openeuler-mirror/yocto-poky/documentation/dev-manual/start.rst

    making your selection, simply click "Get" to download and install the distribution.

-3. *Check your Linux distribution is using WSLv2:* Open a Windows PowerShell and run::
+3. *Check which Linux distribution WSL 2 is using:* Open a Windows PowerShell and run::

       C:\WINDOWS\system32> wsl -l -v
       NAME    STATE   VERSION
       *Ubuntu Running 2

-   Note the version column which says the WSL version being used by your distribution, on compatible systems, this can be changed back at any point in time.
+   Note that WSL 2 supports running as many different Linux distributions as you want to install.

-4. *Optionally Orient Yourself on WSL:* If you are unfamiliar with WSL, you can learn more here - https://docs.microsoft.com/en-us/windows/wsl/wsl2-about.
+4. *Optionally Get Familiar with WSL:* You can learn more on https://docs.microsoft.com/en-us/windows/wsl/wsl2-about.

 5. *Launch your WSL Distibution:* From the Windows start menu simply launch your WSL distribution just like any other application.

-6. *Optimize your WSLv2 storage often:* Due to the way storage is handled on WSLv2, the storage space used by the undelying Linux distribution is not reflected immedately, and since bitbake heavily uses storage, after several builds, you may be unaware you are running out of space.
-WSLv2 uses a VHDX file for storage, this issue can be easily avoided by manually optimizing this file often, this can be done in the following way:
+6. *Optimize your WSL 2 storage often:* Due to the way storage is handled on WSL 2, the storage space used by the underlying Linux distribution is not reflected immediately, and since BitBake heavily uses storage, after several builds, you may be unaware you are running out of space.
+As WSL 2 uses a VHDX file for storage, this issue can be easily avoided by regularly optimizing this file in a manual way:

    1. *Find the location of your VHDX file:*